kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-27-last-days-charlesI.md

 [^1]:
     The text quoted above is from our work-in-progress edition of Alice Thornton's Books.
-The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes. *Book
+The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced here in the notes.
+Alice Thornton, *Book
     1: The First Book of My Life*, British Library (BL) MS Add 88897/1, 94:
     'was cruelly Murthered, by the hands of Blasphemous Rebells, his owne subjects, att White hall.
 London the 30th of Janueary: 1648'.
 Thornton